7 Alabama Beaches We Can’t Get Enough Of

 Boardwalk to Romar Beach

-• Overall Vibe: The beach area is part of Gulf State Park on the southeast side of Perdido Beach Blvd.
-When we visited, there were fewer crowds than at the beach with the Pavilion.
+Overall Vibe: The beach area is part of Gulf State Park on the southeast side of Perdido Beach Blvd.
+There were fewer crowds when we visited than at the beach with the Pavilion.
 However, this beach starts to get closer to the condos, so there is more foot traffic.

-• Sand: Beautiful soft white sand up and down the coast of Alabama.
+Sand: Here, there is beautiful soft white sand up and down the coast.

-• Water: As we said above, for the Pavilion beach, the water is emerald green, and there are pretty decent-sized waves depending on the weather and wind.
-The water can be calm or choppy here (weather dependent).
+Water: As we said above, depending on the weather and wind, the water can be calm or have decent-sized waves.

-• Parking: Pay to park, smaller parking lot.
+Parking: Pay to park.
+There is a small parking lot.

 alabama-beaches-cotton-bayou-beach